 The Federal Aviation Administration (more commonly known as the FAA) keeps a record of turbulence-related injuries.
 In 2016, 44 people were injured because of turbulence on a plane, 11 of whom were crew members.
 In 2015, the numbers were much lower: 21 people were injured,14 of whom were airline staff.
 If injuries related to turbulence are on the rise, should I be worried?

 In 2017 alone, two planes reported injuries as a result of turbulence.
-On August 5, 2017, American Airlines flight 759 encountered severe turbulence, which sent 10 people to the hospital, according to the New York Post.
+On August 5, 2017, American Airlines flight 759 encountered severe turbulence, which sent 10 people to the hospital.
 Although victims did sustain injuries, including a dislocated shoulder, the pilots were able to keep the plane in the air, so thankfully, a crash did not occur.
 In May, an Aeroflot flight from Moscow to Bangkok ran into a “pocket of clear air,” resulting in injuries to more than 24 passengers.
 Again, turbulence did not cause the plane to crash.

 If you have ever wondered if turbulence can cause a plane crash, the short answer is yes.
 A more accurate response is that although the disruption in wind patterns can be a contributing factor in an accident, airplanes are complicated machines, so there is often more than one explanation for a crash.
 To better answer this question, we’ll explore the science behind flight and air flow, the role turbulence plays in plane crashes, myths about turbulence and statistics that will help you better understand this common but relatively misunderstood phenomenon.